 The first session is called an intake session and will last 55-60 minutes.
-During the intake, I will ask questions about what brought you in and what you’re hoping to accomplish through therapy.
+During the intake, your therapist will ask questions about what brought you in and what you’re hoping to accomplish through therapy.
 We will discuss your diagnosis and outline a treatment plan together.
 We will then schedule a follow-up session.

-Our follow-up appointments will last about 55 minutes.
+Follow-up appointments will last about 55 minutes.
 Clients are typically seen on a weekly basis.
 The most successful clients come to therapy prepared to talk about what they’re going through and are ready to work on what brings them to therapy.

 Throughout our sessions, you and your therapist will check in on your progress and discuss your treatment plan together.
 Your therapist will always strive to collaborate with you on your care.
 Although we may be an expert in psychology (relationships, emotions, thoughts, and behaviors), you are the expert on your self.
 Thus, we value your feedback concerning what is most helpful and supportive.